College of Science and Health > Academics > Psychology > Graduate Programs > Community Psychology (MA/PhD) > Admission Requirements

 For additional information for international students please visit our

 Community faculty evaluate all application materials carefully and emphasizes the following criteria:

 1. Completeness of Credentials: Faculty will only review complete applications submitted before the December 5 deadline.
 The review process begins shortly after this date, and interviews with a group of selected applicants will take place on campus in February.
 Applicants will be notified if they qualify for an interview.
 In-person interviews are strongly preferred; however, phone/Skype interviews can be arranged if necessary.

-2. Graduate Record Examination (GRE) Scores and Grade Point Average (GPA): The general GRE is required for all applicants.
-Please submit your scores directly through ETS.
+2. Graduate Record Examination (GRE) Scores and Grade Point Average (GPA): For students applying for fall 2024 admission, the GRE is optional.
+Students who do not submit a GRE will not be penalized.
+If you choose to submit a GRE score, please submit your scores directly through ETS.
 A GPA of 3.5 or higher is advised.
 If an applicant is particularly strong in one area but not another, these criteria are not followed rigidly.

-4. Letters of Recommendation: Faculty carefully review letters of recommendation.
+4. Three Letters of Recommendation.
+Students should have at least 3 letters of recommendation.
 Selected recommenders are encouraged to address the applicant’s academic abilities, potential for conducting research, and ability to work with others.